Anmol2059/NEPYATRA1/README.md

 # nepyatra

-A Tour and Travels website 🌏✈️<br>
+A Tour and Travels website 🇳🇵🌏✈️<br>
 The project can be viewed here: 👉🏼[nepyatra](https://bijanstha7.github.io/NEPYATRA/)

 Contributed By: